cosmos72/schemesh/doc/shell/builtins.md

 #### pwd
 Syntax: `pwd [JOB_ID]`

-Display the current directory of specified job, or current directory by default.
+Display the current directory of specified job, or current directory of parent job by default.

+Each job has its own current directory: initially it is inherited from parent job, but can be changed independently.<br/>
+The simple `pwd` displays the current directory of the parent (i.e. enclosing) job by default.
+To display the current directory of the whole shell, use `global pwd`

 Return success, unless a job is specified but not found.

 #### set
 Syntax: `set [VAR [VALUE]]`

-Display or set environment variables.
+Display or set environment variables.<br/>
+Each job has its own environment variables: initially they are inherited from parent job, but can be changed independently.<br/>
+To access the environment variables of the whole shell, use `global set [VAR [VALUE]]`

 * without arguments, `set` displays all exported and private environment variables of parent job
 * with one argument, `set VAR` displays specified environment variable of parent job